 People who are getting a stem cell transplant may get radiation to the whole body along with high-dose chemotherapy, to try to kill lymphoma cells throughout the body.
 For more information on this procedure, see “ High-dose chemotherapy and stem cell transplant.”

 The side effects of radiation therapy depend on where the radiation is aimed.

 Short-term side effects: Some possible temporary effects include:

-- Skin changes like sunburn in the areas getting radiation
+- Skin changes similar to sunburn in the areas getting radiation

 - Feeling tired

 - Dry mouth